SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.1.1.md

 When the DeleteJobsDomain method was used to delete the last job domain, in some cases, it would incorrectly try to delete the default job domain instead.

-#### DataMiner Cube - Element connections app: Problem with “Include element state” check box \[ID_28188\]
+#### DataMiner Cube - Element connections app: Problem with “Include element state” checkbox \[ID_28188\]

-In the *Element connections* app, in some cases, the value of the *Include element state* check box would be saved incorrectly.
+In the *Element connections* app, in some cases, the value of the *Include element state* checkbox would be saved incorrectly.

 #### DataMiner Cube - System Center/Backup: “Use one network path for all Agents” setting would be saved correctly but displayed incorrectly \[ID_28192\]